Masjid Amr Ibn Al-As

 According to tradition, the site of the mosque was chosen by a pigeon that laid an egg in the tent of Amr Ibn Alas.
 When he returned victoriously and found the sacred dove, he decided to build his mosque and the capital on this site.
 The oldest part of the Mosque is some beams along the southern wall.
 At one corner of the Mosque is a tomb of the son of Amr Ibn Alas.

-The prayer continues in the Mosque of Amr Ibn Alas at the moment, it is one of the attractive destinations in Cairo that can visit it with other magical places with our packages of a trip to Egypt.
+The prayer continues in the Mosque of Amr Ibn Alas at the moment, it is one of the attractive destinations in Cairo that can visit it with other magical places with our travel packages to Egypt.
 You can also complete your trip and explore the pharaonic attractions in Luxor and Aswan with a cruise on the Nile.